 Most people in sales training are teaching people what to do, and how to do it.
 But they don’t teach people to understand WHY they are doing each of the steps in the sales process.

 Do reps understand why they should stop and make an empathy statement to acknowledge a concern that a customer has expressed?
 Do I understand why I’m going to question someone a lot about a concern, even though it’s uncomfortable?
 Reps tend not to follow through on steps they have been trained to take if they don’t understand the ‘why’.

 If I’ve got to speak up and suggest a different course of action than my CEO thinks is the course that we should take, I’m probably not going to do that in the company meeting where the CEO is making the announcement.
 But, I might set up some separate time privately to have that conversation and express some concerns.

-When you do things and where you do things are big elements of judgement too - and they have to be worked into your sales training, case studies, and simulations if you have any hope of helping people develop Selling Judgement.
+When you do things and where you do things are big elements of judgement too – and they have to be worked into your sales training, case studies, and simulations if you have any hope of helping people develop better Selling Judgement™ scores.
 Most of the time I see ‘when’ and ‘where’ being skipped.
-That’s a big piece of Selling Judgement.”
+That’s a big piece of a Selling Judgement™ score.”

 NR: “Applying sales judgement means that you have options to chose from.
 Most salespeople don’t even think about the options, they just launch into a direction without a great deal of thought about how they are going to approach something.

 We had an interesting experience that I want share.
 We had a gentleman at, John Hancock, with which Selleration™ had done a case study and a focus group.
 One of the salespeople said that after going through the sales simulations within the our UPtick™ platform and getting back on the phone with customers, they started thinking about the different paths they could choose in the conversation.